nuster1128/Awesome-Causal-Papers/README.md

 **[Causal in RecSys] Towards Out-of-Distribution Sequential Event Prediction: A Causal Treatment**.
 (2022-NIPS) Chenxiao Yang, Qitian Wu, Qingsong Wen, Zhiqiang Zhou, Liang Sun, Junchi Yan.
 **TLDR**: We handle temporal distribution shift in sequential event prediction tasks (时序推荐的下分布偏差问题)

+**[Causal in RecSys] Addressing Unmeasured Confounder for Recommendation with Sensitivity Analysis**.
+(2022-SIGKDD) Sihao Ding, Peng Wu, Fuli Feng, Yitong Wang, Xiangnan He, Yong Liao, Yongdong Zhang.
+**TLDR**: We propose Robust Deconfounder (RD) that accounts for the effect of unmeasured confounders on propensities, under the mild assumption that the effect is bounded.
+It estimates the bound with sensitivity analysis, learning a recommender model robust to unmeasured confounders within the bound by adversarial learning. (通过敏感性分析解决推荐的未测量混杂因素)

+**[Causal in RecSys] Invariant Preference Learning for General Debiasing in Recommendation**.
+(2022-SIGKDD) Zimu Wang, Yue He, Jiashuo Liu, Wenchao Zou, Philip S. Yu, Peng Cui.
+**TLDR**: We propose a novel recommendation framework called InvPref which iteratively decomposes the invariant preference and variant preference from biased observational user behaviors by estimating heterogeneous environments corresponding to different types of latent bias (推荐系统去偏)

+**[Causal in RecSys] Practical Counterfactual Policy Learning for Top-K Recommendations**.
+(2022-SIGKDD) Yaxu Liu, Jui-Nan Yen, Bowen Yuan, Rundong Shi, Peng Yan, Chih-Jen Lin.
+**TLDR**: This work studies policy learning approaches for top-k recommendations with a large item space and points out several difficulties related to importance weight explosion, observation insufficiency, and training efficiency.
+A practical frameworkfor policy learning is then proposed to overcome these difficulties (反事实topk推荐去偏)

+**[Causal in RecSys] Deconfounding Duration Bias in Watch-time Prediction for Video Recommendation**.
+(2022-SIGKDD) Ruohan Zhan, Changhua Pei, Qiang Su, Jianfeng Wen, Xueliang Wang, Guanyu Mu, Dong Zheng, Peng Jiang, Kun Gai.
+**TLDR**: To remove the undesired bias but leverage the natural effect, we propose a Duration-Deconfounded Quantile-based (D2Q) watch-time prediction framework, which allows for scalability to perform on industry production systems. (消除视频推荐中视频时长(混杂因子)的影响)

+**[Causal in RecSys] CausalMTA: Eliminating the User Confounding Bias for Causal Multi-touch Attribution**.
+(2022-SIGKDD) Di Yao, Chang Gong, Lei Zhang, Sheng Chen, Jingping Bi.
+**TLDR**: we define the causal MTA task and propose CausalMTA to solve this problem.
+It systemically eliminates the confounding bias from both static and dynamic perspectives and learn an unbiased conversion prediction model using historical data. (消除多触点归因的混杂偏差)

+**[Causal in RecSys] Modeling the Effect of Persuasion Factor on User Decision for Recommendation**.
+(2022-SIGKDD) Chang Liu, Chen Gao, Yuan Yuan, Chen Bai, Lingrui Luo, Xiaoyi Du, Xinlei Shi, Hengliang Luo, Depeng Jin, Yong Li.
+**TLDR**: We first propose the persuasion-factor graph convolutional layers for encoding and learning representations from the persuasion-aware interaction data.
+Then we develop a prediction layer that fully considers the user sensitivity to the persuasion factors.
+Finally, to address the data-sparsity issue, we propose a counterfactual learning-based data augmentation method to enhance the supervision signal.  (用户推荐说服因素的建模(利用了反事实因果数据增强))

+**[Causal in RecSys] ASPIRE: Air Shipping Recommendation for E-commerce Products via Causal Inference Framework**.
+(2022-SIGKDD) Abhirup Mondal, Anirban Majumder, Vineet Chaoji.
+**TLDR**: We develop a causal inference framework (referred to as Air Shipping Recommendation or ASPIRE) that balances the trade-off between revenue or conversion and delivery cost to decide whether a product should be shipped via air.
+We propose a doubly-robust estimation technique followed by an optimization algorithm to determine air eligibility of products and calculate the uplift in revenue and shipping cost. (因果推断框架权衡是否空运商品)

+**[Causal in RecSys] CausalInt: Causal Inspired Intervention for Multi-Scenario Recommendation**.
+(2022-SIGKDD) Yichao Wang, Huifeng Guo, Bo Chen, Weiwen Liu, Zhirong Liu, Qi Zhang, Zhicheng He, Hongkun Zheng, Weiwei Yao, Muyu Zhang, Zhenhua Dong, Ruiming Tang.
+**TLDR**: we first do analysis on multi-scenario modeling with causal graph from the perspective of users and modeling processes, and then propose the Causal Inspired Intervention (CausalInt) framework for multi-scenario recommendation. (多场景推荐的因果干预)

 ### Causal in RL